dauren-yeraly/line-chart-view/README.md

 ## 📈 LineChartView

-`LineChartView` is a custom `UIView` for displaying smooth, interactive line charts in iOS apps.
+`LineChartView` is a custom `UIView` component for rendering smooth line charts with gradient fill, axis labels, and interactive tooltips.
+It supports both single and multiple data points and provides a delegate callback on user interaction.

 ### Features